NodEm9/abimongo/docs/website/docs/core/abimongo-bootstrap.md

   centralized connection via `RedisService`.
 - If you need to bypass automatic bootstrap entirely, do not pass `--bootstrap` to the CLI and ensure consumers call `AbimongoBootstrap.initialize()` explicitly when ready.

-If you'd like a deeper API-level documentation or code examples for `RedisService` / `getRedisClientForUrl()`, tell me which APIs you want documented and I'll add code snippets.